November 3, 2023

 The picture below really tells the story of how well this foundation crack repair material works.
 This picture is of the back side of one of the cracks.

 The 2 component urethane foam has completely expanded to seal the entire crack from top to bottom.
-Water and no longer penetrate this crack.
+Water can no longer penetrate this crack.